Aaronminer1/kestrel-booking/docs/runbook.md

 Prerequisites:
 - Node.js 20+
-- Corepack (ships with Node) and pnpm via Corepack
+- pnpm (recommended via Corepack, but a standalone pnpm install also works)

 From a PowerShell prompt at the repository root:

-- Enable Corepack:
+- (Optional) Enable Corepack:

   `corepack enable`

+  If this fails with an `EPERM` error on Windows (due to writing shims under `C:\Program Files\nodejs`), you can usually proceed as long as `pnpm` is already available:

+  `pnpm -v`

 - Install dependencies:

-  `pnpm install`
+  `pnpm install --frozen-lockfile`

 - Create a local env file (recommended):